 At the airport, take advantage of picking up a rental car.

 Day 2.
-What to see in Edinburgh in 1 day
+Best To Do in Edinburgh in 1 day

 Your second day of the route through Scotland is about getting to know more about Edinburgh.
 This magnificent city has a lot of places to discover and things to do.